GoDaddy joins Dhoni to empower small businesses in India

-New Delhi, March 22 (IANS) Domain registration and web hosting giant GoDaddy on Monday launched a new integrated marketing campaign encouraging small local businesses in the country to create an online presence for their business.
+New Delhi: Domain registration and web hosting giant GoDaddy on Monday launched a new integrated marketing campaign encouraging small local businesses in the country to create an online presence for their business.

 For this campaign, GoDaddy will be working with its current brand ambassador in India and one of the world's most renowned cricketers, M.S.
 Dhoni.